 “By posting this recipe I am entering a recipe contest sponsored by USA Rice Federation and am eligible to win prizes associated with the contest.
 I was not compensated for my time.”

-“Kiribath”, pronounced key-ree-bah-th is a traditional Sri Lankan savory dish made with “kiri” or milk, and “bath” or rice; and, it is one of the few Sinhalese words I don’t need my mother to translate!
-Even though, once upon a time, I could speak and write Sinhalese (a native language of the largest ethnic group in Sri Lanka), these days, most of it just baffles me.
+I might not be great with my knowledge of Sinhalese, but “Kiribath” is one of the few Sinhalese words I don’t need my mother to translate!
+Even though, once upon a time, I could speak and write Sinhalese fluently.
+These days, most of it just baffles me.

-While I might not recall most of the Sinhalese I knew, I don’t have any problem remembering the dishes of my childhood…priorities right?!
-And..it also helps that…just about every weekend when we visit my mom, she has some of her famous dhal (lentil) curry, or yellow rice, or chicken curry, or kiribath, waiting for us!
+And..it also helps that…just about every weekend when we visit my mom, she has some of her famous dhal (lentil) curry, or yellow rice, chicken curry, or kiribath, waiting for us!

 After many failed attempts to recreate my mom’s version of kiribath, I decided to put my own twist on it.